 Packet radio, 1990s style, was very attractive for several reasons, and it grew like crazy, but then seemed to die off when Internet access from our homes became cheap.

 Packet radio’s chief winning capability was a trivial side issue when looking at the big picture.
-Packet radio could provide access to digital services from a ham’s house without tying up a phone line.
+The winning capability was that packet radio could provide access to digital services from a ham’s house without tying up a phone line.
 Before packet radio, we already had telephone bulletin boards and Internet-like services.
 It wasn’t that packet was the first digital network with BBS capabilities.
-The fact that packet radio died off when Internet became cheap shows that it was all just about cheap vs not-cheap, and not about being ham-radio.
+The fact that packet radio died off when the Internet became cheap shows that it was all just about cheap vs not-cheap, and not about being ham-radio.

 However, packet radio had other things to offer.
 It is perhaps as profound as CW is today, and maybe more so.

 Packet radio died, but CW didn’t.
-Packet radio died, not only because the users of it could now use Internet, but because there wasn’t any compelling feature, and precious few packet installations, not also available via Internet.
+Packet radio died, not only because the users of it could now use the Internet, but because there wasn’t any compelling feature, and precious few packet installations, not also available via the Internet.
 I submit that it would not have died if packet radio was purely ham radio, and was the only tool to access unique capabilities or to access groups of hams.
-Packet radio is also much more interesting if it is long distance.
-Most parts of the USA never had a robust, real-time, long distance capability available to individual operators via packet radio networks and all of those networks went away once hams stopped using them.
-Even people who retained the capability of using packet radio from their hamshacks lost interest when the long distance capability moved to Internet.
-It’s really hard to attract new packeteers in the Internet linked packet world, and nearly impossible to attract new packet network builders.
+Packet radio is also much more interesting if it is long-distance.
+Most parts of the USA never had a robust, real-time, long-distance capability available to individual operators via packet radio networks, and all of those networks went away once hams stopped using them.
+Even people who retained the capability of using packet radio, from their ham shacks, lost interest when the long-distance capability moved to the Internet.
+It’s really hard to attract new packeteers in the Internet linked packet world, and nearly impossible to attract new packet-network builders.

-The reason the ham-radio infrastructure went away is because the infrastructure builders no longer felt the reward for supporting that infrastructure.
-The availability of high speed house to house Internet links gave a backup potential, and even new long distance potential, which had previously not existed.
-Now a new link, or a replacement for a temporary outage, could be handled by Internet.
-Even with all of the intercity capability in place, because of the nature of the network, and because of the mentality (way of thinking) of some of the packet users, the Internet became the preferred linking mechanism and the builders of the long distance links, especially between cities, felt their efforts were no longer rewarding.
+The reason the ham-radio packet infrastructure went away is because the infrastructure builders no longer felt the reward for supporting that infrastructure.
+The availability of high-speed house to house Internet links gave a backup potential, and even new long-distance potential, which had previously not existed.
+Now a new link, or a replacement for a temporary outage, could be handled by the Internet.
+Even with all of the intercity capability in place, because of the nature of the network, and because of the mentality (way of thinking) of some of the packet users, the Internet became the preferred linking mechanism and the builders of the long-distance links, especially between cities, felt their efforts were no longer rewarding.